 The table below sets forth the number of shares of Series B Preferred Stock purchased by our executive officers, directors, holders of more than 5% of our capital stock and their affiliated entities or immediate family members.
-Each share of Series B Preferred Stock in the table below will automatically convert into one share of our common stock immediately upon the completion of this offering.
-For a description of the material rights and privileges of the Series B Preferred Stock see the section titled "Description of Capital Stock-Preferred Stock" and Note 4 to the notes to our audited financial statements included elsewhere in this prospectus.
+Each share of our outstanding preferred stock will automatically convert into one share of our common stock immediately upon the completion of this offering.
+For a description of the material rights and privileges of the Series B Preferred Stock see Note 4 to the notes to our financial statements included elsewhere in this prospectus.

-Name Series B Preferred Stock (#) Cancellation of Indebtedness (Note Conversion) (\$) Cash Purchase Price of Series B Preferred Stock (\$) Aggregate Purchase Price (\$) Franklin M. Berger, CFA (1) 5,334 1,272,568 615,955 1,888,523 Joel S. Marcus (2) 2,447 288,596 651,530 940,127 Entities affiliated with Alexandria Venture (3) 29,229 1,673,052 10,000,059 11,673,110
+Name Series B Preferred Stock (#) Cancellation of Indebtedness (Note Conversion) (\$) Cash Purchase Price of Series B Preferred Stock (\$) Aggregate Purchase Price (\$) Franklin M. Berger, CFA (1) 5,334 1,272,568 615,955 1,888,523 Affiliates of E Squared (2) 12,231 46,608 5,001,684 5,048,292 Joel S. Marcus (3) 2,447 288,596 651,530 940,126 Entities affiliated with Alexandria Venture (4) 29,229 1,673,052 10,000,059 11,673,111

 - (1) Mr. Berger is a member of our board of directors.
-3,845 shares of Mr. Berger's Series B Preferred Stock were issued as a result of the conversion of his 2018 Note. - (2) Mr. Marcus is a member of our board of directors.
-872 shares of Mr. Marcus's Series B Preferred Stock were issued as a result of the conversion of his 2018 Note. - (3) Consists of (a) 12,813 shares of our Series B Preferred Stock held by Alexandria Venture and (b) 16,416 shares of our Series B Preferred Stock held by Alexandria Equities No. 7, LLC, or Alexandria Equities.
-5,055 of Alexandria Venture's shares of Series B Preferred Stock were issued as a result of the conversion of its 2018 Note.
-Mr. Marcus, a member of our board of directors, is the Executive Chairman and founder of Alexandria Real Estate Equities, Inc., the managing member of Alexandria Venture and the parent company of ARE-QRS Corp., which is the general partner of Alexandria Real Estate Equities L.P., which is the managing member of ARE-Special Services, LLC, which is the managing member of the Alexandria Equities.
+3,845 shares of Series B Preferred Stock held by Mr. Berger were issued as a result of the conversion of his 2018 Note. - (2) Consists of (a) 140 shares of our Series B Preferred Stock held by Edward llyadzhanov and (b) 12,091 shares of our Series B Preferred Stock held by A1, a Series of E Squared Investment Fund, LLC, or A1.
+140 shares of Series B Preferred Stock held by Mr. llyadzhanov were issued as a result of the conversion of his 2018 Note.
+Mr. Funtleyder, our interim Chief Financial Officer and a member of our board of directors, is a healthcare portfolio manager at E Squared Capital Management, LLC, or E Squared, which is the general manager of A1.
+Mr. llyadzhanov, the founder, Managing Partner and Chief Investment Officer of E Squared, has full voting and investment power with respect to shares owned by A1. - (3) Mr. Marcus is a member of our board of directors.
+872 shares of Series B Preferred Stock held by Mr. Marcus were issued as a result of the conversion of his 2018 Note. - (4) Consists of (a) 12,813 shares of our Series B Preferred Stock held by Alexandria Venture and (b) 16,416 shares of our Series B Preferred Stock held by Alexandria Equities No. 7, LLC, or Alexandria Equities.
+5,055 shares of Series B Preferred Stock held by Alexandria Venture were issued as a result of the conversion of its 2018 Note.
+Mr. Marcus, a member of our board of directors, is the Executive Chairman and founder of Alexandria Real Estate Equities, Inc., the managing member of Alexandria Venture and the parent company of ARE-QRS Corp., which is the general partner of Alexandria Real Estate Equities, L.P., which is the managing member of the Alexandria Equities.
 Alexandria Real Estate Equities, Inc. has full voting and investment power with respect to the shares owned by the Alexandria Equities.